fostroll/mordl/doc/README_FEAT.md

 with some of real tags, and they would just ignored during computing loss.
 As a result, the model would have the output dimensionality of the final layer less by one.
-Theoretically, it could increase the performance, but in our experiments, we have not seen such effect.
+Theoretically, it could increase the performance, but in our experiments, such effect appeared not always.

 **seed** (`int`; default is `None`): init value for the random number generator if you need reproducibility.
 Note that each stage will have